A Disciple Needs Thick Skin

 Truth with Imperfect Delivery is Still Truth

 Obviously, there is some perspective needed here.
 We shouldn’t feel that we have the right to just walk around and tear apart everything we see, especially when it comes to newborn believers or the broken.
 But if you’ve been “in the Way” for awhile (and many of us have), you should welcome truth in all its forms.
 It should be like music to your ears!
 Sure, it’s not always pleasant and sometimes it’s tainted with the perspectives of others.
-But honestly, if you’re a mature believer, you should be able to discern what God is trying to tell you, even if there is an imperfect delivery.
+But honestly, if you’re a mature believer, you should be able to discern what the Father is trying to tell you, even if there is an imperfect delivery.

 This Christian sensitivity is all done under the banner of showing the Love of God.
 For an accurate definition of “the Love of God,” read Psalm 107.
 You can also read the following posts: